 Luckily, a trip to a dentist is not necessarily a terrifying experience for children these days anymore.
 Yet, it is always very beneficial to make a point about the importance of food hygiene and spotlight this vital part of the human body.

 Sequencing is an important skill that teaches children many crucial concepts – helps them to recognize patterns, and reinforces logical thinking, and story-telling skills.

-When laminated, children color teeth black to represent tooth decay.
+When laminated, children color their teeth black to represent tooth decay.
 Then they use a toothbrush to rub it off to reinforce the idea that cleaning our teeth twice a day gets rid of all the yucky plugs that have been collected there over time.

 About the Pack

 Learning activity pack for preschool children aged 3-5.
 “I am a Doctor” activity pack contains printables to create a wide range of hands-on experiences for young children.
 Students will practice telling time, letter formation, tracing, cutting, push pinning, identifying sounds and sight words, widening their vocabulary, working on storytelling, practicing gross motor movements, motor skills, and hand muscles, developing logical thinking, and so much more.

 Here is what’s included: